apulcini22/instagram_react/insta_Project_ToDo.md

 1) put the images in rows now and pull in the other components.

 2) Each card will be is own component with his owm state to manage the card info.
 The key will be the ID.`

+3) Move button placement shen clicked on by elements